appacademy/graduated-job_seeker-program/pairboarding-problems/w3d5-b.md

 ## CSS in React

-What are the four ways to style React components?
+What are three ways to style React components?
 (10 minutes)

 ### Solution (inspired by [this Codeburst article](https://codeburst.io/4-four-ways-to-style-react-components-ac6f323da822))